MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Conclusion

 \section{Conclusion}

-In this paper, we introduced MobileGeo, a mobile-friendly framework that follows a precision-focused efficient design paradigm.
-Our core strategy shifts computational complexity to the training stage, enabling superior performance on resource-constrained devices.
+In this paper, we introduced a mobile-friendly framework MobileGeo, which shifts computational complexity to the training stage, enabling superior performance on resource-constrained devices.
 We achieve this through two innovations: 1) A comprehensive Hierarchical Distillation (HD-CVGL) strategy during training, which incorporates our Uncertainty-Aware Prediction Alignment (UAPA) to robustly handle data imbalance and domain discrepancies, producing a highly discriminative yet compact student network without any inference overhead.
-2) A lightweight Multi-view Selection Refinement Module (MSRM) at inference, which uses mutual information to select and fuse the most informative views, boosting accuracy while minimizing feature matching cost.
-Extensive experiments demonstrate that MobileGeo outperforms previous state-of-the-art methods, e.g., achieving improvements of 4.19\% in AP on University-1652 while being over 5$\times$ efficient in FLOPs and 3$\times$ faster during inference.
-Crucially, its 251.5 FPS on AGX Orin validates its practicality for outdoor drone geo-localization in GNSS-denied environments on resource-constrained mobile and edge devices.
+2) A lightweight Multi-view Selection Refinement Module (MSRM) at inference, which uses mutual information theory to select and fuse the most informative views, boosting accuracy while minimizing feature matching cost.
+Although this paper focuses on image modalities (drone and satellite imagery), our future work will extend the framework to incorporate additional multimedia inputs, such as infrared images and video data, to better handle real-world extreme scenarios.